-To date, the Foundation has awarded $10 million for MPN research.
+To date, the Foundation has awarded over $10 million for MPN research.
 Awards follow an extensive proposal review process conducted by the MPN Foundation’s Scientific Advisory Board as well as additional MPN experts who gave generously of their time and expertise.
 Click here for a complete list of current and past grants made by the Foundation.
 Click here for descriptions of our past research programs.

 Our current active grants:

 - MPN Challenge grant program is an offshoot of the MF Challenge concept grant program started in 2012.
 In July we awarded ten projects $100,000 each for their proposals.
 This RFP was focused on five focus areas: Reducing the MPN Allelle Burden, Selective JAK2 Inhibition; Immunotherapy; CALR Mutation; and Fibrosis & the Bone Marrow Niche.
 Click here to read about each project funded and what the potential impact is for PV, ET, and MF patients.

 The Myelofibrosis (MF) Challenge is a joint grant program between the MPN Research Foundation and The Leukemia & Lymphoma Society.
 The goal of The MF Challenge is to discover the factors that induce fibrosis in bone marrow, and to identify opportunities to arrest and reverse this fibrosis.
 Worthy recipients are given 1 year and $100,000 to provide a proof of concept for a project with the potential for further funding.
 Click here to see who has been funded through the MF Challenge.